 From Galway to Cliffs of Moher is only over 75 km.
 Take a bus from Galway Bus Station on Eyre Square to Cliffs of Moher.
 Take the Bus Eireann #350 and it will take you directly to the gate of the visitor center.
 It takes 2 hours and 15 minutes for €16-19 one-way trip.
 Bus leaves every hour.

 How to get to Cliffs of Moher from Dublin

-Cliffs of Moher is over 266 kilometers from Dublin.
-If you don’t have a car, you can take 2 connecting buses that go directly to the visitor centre.
+Cliffs of Moher are over 266 kilometers from Dublin.
+If you don’t have a car, you can take 2 connecting buses that go directly to the visitor center.
 From Burgh Quay, Dublin City South, you can take a Bus Dublin Coach to Dunnes, Friars Walk.
 This takes about 3.5 hours for €20-25 one way.
 And then from Friars Walk, walk to Ennis Bus Station to take a bus that goes to the visitor center.
 This takes about an hour for €9-11 a trip.
 Then from the bus stop, just walk about 5 minutes to get to the entrance of the visitor center.

 There’s also a Citylink bus from Temple Bar, Crampton Quay that goes to the visitor center via Gmit.
 Travel time and bus fare are almost the same.